Warning signs and ways to manage stress

 Muscle tension

-Physically, stress can show up in people as muscle tension, Nolz said.
+Physically, stress can show up in people as muscle tension, she says.
 They might have pain in their lower back, shoulders or neck, or have headaches.

 Stomach and heart issues

 Stomach issues also may be traced to stress.
-“Kids will sometimes present with a stomachache when there’s some stressful things going on in their lives, and they maybe don’t have the words,” Nolz said.
+For example, kids will sometimes complain of a stomachache when there are stressful things going on in their lives, and they maybe don’t have the words to express their stress.

 Ongoing stress could lead to stomach ulcers and also be associated with heart issues.
-As part of her job, Nolz visits with cardiac rehab patients about their stress level.
+Sanford Health therapists regularly work with cardiac rehab patients about their stress level.

 Emotional and behavioral issues